Md Nasim

 Department of Computer Science,

-Email: mnasim AT purdue DOT edu
+Email: md DOT nasim AT cornell DOT edu

 Phone: 765-609-1997

-I am a final year PhD student in Department of Computer Science, Purdue University.
-I work on designing efficient methods for accelerating scientific discovery of new knowledge from data.
-I have developed a collection of methods to address the lack of precise modeling, lack of efficient learning methods and lack of human-in-the-loop integrated frameworks in AI-driven scientific discovery workflow.
-My work has been deployed in the real world for rapid analysis of experimental videos and has led to the scientific discovery of a new property of material defects under extreme heat and irradiation.
-Prior to joining Purdue, I worked as a lecturer in the Department of Computer Science and Engineering in United International University, Bangladesh.
-I received a BSc degree in 2015 from Bangladesh University of Engineering and Technology, Bangladesh.
+Before joining Cornell, I got my PhD degree in 2024 from Purdue University, West Lafayette, IN.
+During my PhD research, I worked on designing efficient methods for accelerating scientific discovery of new knowledge from data.
+I developed a collection of methods to address the lack of precise modeling, lack of efficient learning methods and lack of human-in-the-loop integrated frameworks in AI-driven scientific discovery workflow.
+My work has been deployed in the real world for rapid analysis of experimental videos and has led to the scientific discovery of a new property of material defects under extreme heat and irradiation.Â

 To address the lack of precise modeling of physics learning tasks, we developed Neuradiff, an end-to-end method for learning phase field physics models from noisy video data.
 In previous learning approaches involving multiple disjoint steps, errors in one step can propagate to another, thus affecting the accuracy of the learned physics models.
 By encoding the physics model equations directly into learning, end-to-end Neuradiff framework can provide ~100% accurate tracking of material defects and yield correct physics model parameters.